-- B. Subject-specific skills B1.
-The By the end of the program, the student will be able to: ability to select engineering materials for scientific and industrial applications.
+B. Subject-specific skills B1.
+The By the end of the program, the student will be able to:

+select engineering ability to materials for scientific and industrial applications.
 B2.
 The ability to think about solving problems related to the use of engineering materials and methods of avoiding them.
 B3.
+Writing scientific reports, reading blueprints and analyzing engineering materials.
+B4.
+The ability to keep pace developments in engineering materials and their properties.

-Writing scientific reports, reading - - 1.
-Select appropriate engineering materials for various scientific and industrial applications. - 2.
+- 1. Select appropriate engineering materials for various scientific and industrial applications. - 2.
 Analyze and solve problems related to the use of engineering materials and propose effective methods to avoid them. - 3.
-Prepare scientific reports, accurately interpret blueprints, and analyze the properties of engineering materials.
+Prepare scientific reports, accurately interpret blueprints, and analyze the properties of engineering materials. - Keep up with advancements in engineering materials and their properties, and apply this knowledge in practical contexts.